MooersLab/biological-crystallography-voice-in/README.md

 - 65 biological space groups
 - acronymns in crystallography
-- light source acronyms
+- light source acronyms and their expansions
-- scientific society acronyms
+- scientific society acronyms and their expansions

 ## Related repos
 See [Voice Computing section of landing page](https://github.com/MooersLab/MooersLab?tab=readme-ov-file#voice-computing)